2. Development and Review

 (iii) new/restructured module approval forms, where appropriate, or links to existing modules.

-2. Academic departments should carefully consider the implications of any minor modifications to existing schemes, which may arise as a result of annual monitoring exercises or external feedback, and consult with students as outlined in Section 2.1 of the AQH.
+3. Academic departments should carefully consider the implications of any minor modifications to existing schemes, which may arise as a result of annual monitoring exercises or external feedback, and consult with students as outlined in Section 2.1 of the AQH.
 Academic departments should also consult the Academic Registry QA Team to ascertain which approval pathway should be followed.
-If FAAC is not satisfied with the level of detail provided, or is not assured that the proposed changes constitute a minor modification, the committee may require the department(s) concerned to submit a proposal for a scheme restructure by an SDF1 or SDF2 for consideration by PPC.
+If FEC or the QA Team is not satisfied with the level of detail provided, or is not assured that the proposed changes constitute a minor modification, the department(s) concerned may be required to submit a proposal for a scheme restructure by an SDF1 or SDF2 for consideration by the University Executive and/or Academic Scrutiny Panel.

-3. In order to ensure that existing schemes do not change as a consequence of cumulative annual revisions, to the extent that they are no longer valid in relation to their original specifications, all minor modifications to existing schemes must be monitored by faculties and be reported to Academic Board through the Annual Monitoring of Taught Schemes.
-All schemes are also subject to periodic revalidation of provision, as part of the Departmental Periodic Review, every five years.
+4. In order to ensure that existing schemes do not change as a consequence of cumulative annual revisions, to the extent that they are no longer valid in relation to their original specifications, all minor modifications to existing schemes must be monitored by faculties and be reported to Q&SC through the Annual Monitoring of Taught Schemes.
+All schemes are also subject to periodic revalidation of provision every five years.

 (i) No substantive change to the aims of the existing scheme